CoLearn-Dev/colink-frontend-dev/README.md

 Instructions to update `/proto` definitions:
 * Execute `./scripts/proto_gen.sh` in the `colink-frontend-dev` folder

+NOTE: Please use a `libprotoc` version of 3.20.* or lower, 3.21+ is currently broken

 ### Running the Application Locally (Setup Script)
 This is a 2 step process:
 * Start the DDS server core: